-- ceasing the infringing activity; - refraining from future infringing activity; - withdrawing the products bearing the infringing sign and, if necessary, the materials used for the manufacture of said goods; - destroying or confiscating the infringing goods and, if necessary, the materials used for the manufacture of said goods; - a threat of penalties (in the form of monetary fines and personal incarceration) should the defendant fail to comply with the above; - damages; - moral damages; and - the publication of a summary of the ruling in the press and/or online.
+- · ceasing the infringing activity; - refraining from future infringing activity;

+- withdrawing the products bearing the infringing trademark and, if necessary, the materials used for the manufacture of said goods: - destroying or confiscating the infringing goods and, if necessary, the materials used for the manufacture of said goods; - a threat of penalties (in the form of monetary fines and personal incarceration) should the defendant fail to comply with the above: - · damages; - moral damages; and - the publication of a summary of the ruling.

 Damages and moral damages may be claimed if the infringement was intentional or due to gross negligence.
-Greek trademark law implementing the enforcement directive provides for three alternative possibilities of a damages claim.
-The trademark owner may claim:
+Greek trademark law implementing the Enforcement Directive provides that the trademark owner may claim: